 No one wants to fire a client.
 They pay us money, they have interesting projects, and sometimes they become our friends.
 Then there’s the other kind of client; the one who is such a nightmare to work with that your business starts to lose money and morale.

 I fired a client ONCE, and it was when I was a marketing/communications freelancer.
 While I’ve worked with lots of challenging people in my career, I quickly realized that this situation was different and there was no chance for a resolution.

 Without getting into all the gory details, here’s the gist of what happened:

 Let me say that in my 17-year career in marketing, I have worked with a lot of smart, and incredibly talented people.
 But I’ve also had some doozy clients and nutjob colleagues.
-I sucked up a lot of bad behaviour over the years for various reasons:
+I sucked up a lot of bad behaviour over the years for various reasons, including:

 But here I was, finally my own boss, and I could see that no amount of talking was going to solve the problem.
 I also knew that this client was likely a one-off.
-It wasn’t going to turn into big, fat juicy retainer, ever.
-Continuing to work with this client was probably going to drive me to drink and drain my energy for my other mostly awesome clients.
+It wasn’t going to turn into a big, fat juicy retainer, ever.
+Continuing to work with this client was probably going to drive me to drink and drain my energy for my other, mostly awesome, clients.